jfrog/SwampUp2022/SUP016-Automate_everything_with_the_JFrog_CLI/lab-1/README.md

       - Insert the remote repository URL > `https://registry.npmjs.org`
       - Select the repository's package type (press Tab for options): `npm`
       - You can type ":x" at any time to save and exit.
+      - Select the next configuration key (press Tab for options): `projectKey`
+      - Insert the value for projectKey > `maharshi`
       - Select the next configuration key (press Tab for options): `repoLayoutRef`
       - Insert the value for repoLayoutRef (press Tab for options): > `npm-default`
       - Select the next configuration key (press Tab for options): `xrayIndex`